prooph/humus-amqp-producer/docs/message_producer.md

 Delayed messages are messages that should be executed at a specific point in time.
 F.e. execute a command in 5min from now on.

-In order to make it really work, you need to configure a delayed message exchange and configure it accordingly.
+In order to make it work, you need to configure a delayed message exchange and configure it accordingly.
 The RabbitMQ extension [delayed-message-exchange](https://github.com/rabbitmq/rabbitmq-delayed-message-exchange) is required.

 A delayed message must implement `Prooph\ServiceBus\Message\HumusAmqp\DelayedMessage`.